axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 ### Deployment Process

-The deployment process is split into three distinct stages:
+The deployment process is split into two distinct stages:

 1. **Initial Deployment**
    ```bash